-- 8. (1) A registered order may be enforced in Brunei Darussalam as if it had been made by the registering court and as if that court had jurisdiction to make it; and proceedings for or with respect to the enforcement of any such order may be taken accordingly. - (2) Any person for the time being under an obligation to make payments in pursuance of a registered order shall give notice of any change of address to the registering court. - (3) Any person failing without reasonable excuse to give a notice under subsection (2) is guilty of an offence and liable on conviction to a fine not exceeding \$5,000.
+- 8. (1) A registered order may be enforced in Brunei Darussalam as if had been made by the registering court and as if that court had jurisdiction to make it; and proceedings for or with respect to the enforcement of any such order may be taken accordingly. - (2) Any person for the time being under an obligation to make payments in pursuance of a registered order shall give notice of any change of address to the registering court.
+Any person failing without reasonable excuse to give such a notice shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$5,000. - (3) The court by which an order is enforceable by virtue of this section, shall take all necessary steps for enforcing the order.

-- (4) The court by which an order is enforceable by virtue of this section shall take all necessary steps for enforcing the order. - (5) In any proceedings for the enforcement of an order which is for the time being registered in any court under this Act, a certificate of arrears sent to the court shall be evidence of the facts stated therein. - (6) Subject to subsection (7), sums of money payable under a registered order shall be payable in accordance with the order as from the date on which the order was made. - (7) The court having power under section 7 to confirm a provisional order may, if it decides to confirm the order, direct that the sums of money payable under the order is deemed to have been payable in accordance with the order as from such date, being a date later than the date on which the order was made, as it may specify. - (8) Subject to any direction under subsection (7), a maintenance order registered under section 7 shall be treated as if it had been made in the form in which it was confirmed and as if it had never been a provisional order.
+- (4) In any proceedings for the enforcement of an order which is for the time being registered in any court under this Act, a certificate of arrears sent to the court shall be evidence of the facts stated therein. - (5) Subject to subsection (6), sums of money payable under a registered order shall be payable in accordance with the order as from the date on which the order was made. - (6) The court having power under section 7 to confirm a provisional order may, if it decides to confirm the order, direct that the sums of money payable under the order shall be deemed to have been payable in accordance with the order as from such date, being a date later than the date on which the order was made, as it may specify.
+Subject to any such direction, a maintenance order registered under that section shall be treated as if it had been made in the form in which it was confirmed and as if it had never been a provisional order.

-Variation and revocation of maintenance order
+Variation and revocation of maintenance order.

-- 9. (1) Subject to this section, the registering court shall have - (a) the same power, on an application made by the payer or payee under a registered order, to vary or revoke the order as if that court had jurisdiction to make it; and - (b) the power to vary or revoke a registered order by a provisional order. - (2) The registering court shall not vary a registered order otherwise than by a provisional order unless - (a) both the payer and the payee under the registered order are for the time being residing in Brunei Darussalam; - (b) the application is made by the payee under the registered order; or and the courts in the reciprocating country in which the maintenance order in question was made do not have power, according to the law in force in that country, to confirm provisional orders varying maintenance orders.
+- 9. (1) Subject to this section, the registering court - (a) shall have the like power, on an application made by the payer or payee under a registered order, to vary or revoke the order as if that court had jurisdiction to make it; and - (b) shall have power to vary or revoke a registered order by a provisional order. - (2) The registering court shall not vary a registered order otherwise than by a provisional order unless - (a) both the payer and the payee under the registered order are for the time being residing in Brunei Darussalam; - (b) the application is made by the payee under the registered order; or - (c) the variation consists of a reduction in the rate of the payments under the registered order and is made solely on the ground that there has been a change in the financial circumstances of the payer since the registered order was made or, in the case of an order registered under section 7, since the registered order was confirmed, and the courts in the reciprocating country in which the maintenance order in question was made do not have power, according to the law in force in that country, to confirm provisional orders varying maintenance orders.